 “We couldn’t extract or search for progression-free survival because the relevant dates are not defined in any structured way in the records.
 What we did instead was extract the time until the initiation of next-line treatment, which is a surrogate for progression-free survival,” recounts Dr. Mattila.

 The median overall survival time was 61.9 months for patients with a favourable risk profile, 28.6 months for patients with an intermediate risk profile and 8.1 months for patients with a poor risk profile.
-Also healthcare resource utilisation correlated with the risk score:
+Also healthcare resource utilisation correlated with the risk score: poor-risk patients had two times as many inpatient days as intermediate-risk and four-times as many as favourable-risk patients.

 “We saw that the new medications worked roughly as we expected based on prospective studies, meaning they helped extend the survival rate of patients,” he tells.